rtablada/laravel-vps-guide/ubuntu/nginx.md

 Let's start by installing Nginx. `sudo apt-get install nginx`

 Now we'll tackle the 'M' - MySQL.
 If you don't already know, MySQL is an Open Source Database that will store the majority of dynamic info for your application.
-This script is a bit longer because it also installs necessary modules to make MySQL talk to Apache and PHP.
+This script is a bit longer because it also installs necessary modules to make MySQL talk to Nginx and PHP.
 This will ask for a root user password: set it to something secure, this user will have access to all of your databases (including the database that controls user authentication for MySQL). `sudo apt-get install mysql-server`.

 To finish off our LEMP stack, we have to get PHP FPM up and running. `sudo apt-get install php5-fpm`